hcancian/Projet3/README.md

     To obtain the game you need to :

-    1.Use an IDE , preferably IntelIJ
+    1. Use an IDE , preferably IntelIJ
     2. Create a new Project(File > New > Project from Version Control > Git)
-    3.Clone the repository on this address https://github.com/hcancian/Projet3.git
+    3. Clone the repository on this address https://github.com/hcancian/Projet3.git

     To launch the game :